Clemapfel/Mousetrap.jl/docs/src/01_manual/10_theme_customization.md

 end
 ```

-Where we used `1 - value` to invert the range, such that the widgets starts fully opaque and decreases in opacity.
+Where we used `1 - value` to invert the range, such that the widget starts fully opaque and decreases in opacity.

 We can then start the animation using `play!`, for example, by clicking the button: